massdriver-cloud/terraform-provider-jq/docs/data-sources/query.md

 ### Multiple Results

 Some jq queries will produce multiple elements.
 In this case, the result will have multiple lines, with each line containing an element as a JSON encoded string.
-Keep in mind, this means that the result **cannot** be converted to HCL with `jsondecode()` as the string itself is not valid JSON.
+Keep in mind this means that the result **cannot** be converted to HCL with `jsondecode()` as the string itself is not valid JSON.

 ```hcl
 data "jq_query" "example" {